XTX Markets: History

 In 2019, XTX Markets became the largest foreign exchange spot liquidity provider globally.

 In 2019, the company grew its market share in the United States and expanded into providing liquidity in US equities.

 In November 2019, XTX became the largest systematic internaliser by volume for European equities.

 XTX has since been the largest systematic internaliser for three years running.

 In November 2020, XTX Markets publicly announced XTX Ventures, its venture capital arm investing in early-stage machine learning-driven companies.

 In February 2021, XTX Markets launched XTX Direct, its Single Dealer Platform, via XTX Execution Services LLC, its second U.S. regulated broker dealer entity, allowing the firm to provide liquidity in equities bilaterally to U.S. clients.

 In 2022, the company reported profits of £1.1 billion, a 64 percent increase on the previous year.
 It recorded a 68 percent increase in revenues from £1.5 billion to £2.5 billion.

 In November 2023, XTX Markets launched the Artificial Intelligence Mathematical Olympiad Prize (AIMO), a $10mn challenge fund designed to spur the creation of a publicly shared AI model capable of winning a gold medal in the International Mathematical Olympiad (IMO).

-In February 2024, XTX Markets launched a new machine learning division 'XTY Labs'.
-XTY Labs will run the AI Residency Program designed to provide elite researchers with the freedom, guidance and resources to create cutting-edge machine learning solutions tailored for the complexities of finance.